-I literally spent over a solid week of time on this particular presentation.
+I literally spent over a solid week of time planning this particular presentation.
 It was for an extremely important and pivotal meeting and I wanted to make sure it was just right.
 Every slide was meticulously thought out, designed, and hand-crafted for maximum effectiveness.
 Not too much text, not too little text.
 Not too many pictures, not too few pictures.
 The transitions between slides were impeccable.

 Going through the presentation was going to take everyone by surprise.
 They would have no idea they had just spent an hour of their life sitting through another PowerPoint presentation.
 This just wasn’t a PowerPoint Presentation, it was a PowerPoint Masterpiece.

 And then there was the money slide.
 This was the slide that summed it all up, netted everything out, and ideally would leave everyone nodding their heads in agreement that the project would continue to be funded.
 It had sweeping arcs, tell-tale iconography, and an animation sequence that rivaled Disney.

 This presentation needed to knock everyone off their feet.
 After all, it was the quarterly executive review with a Fortune 500 company.
 This is where top executives from both companies come together and review the status, progress, and manage risks associated with the multiple year project that was underway.

 The big day came and we were escorted up to the cavernous Board room.
 Larger than life doors swung open to reveal a room with a view.
 One side of the room was completely made up of windows that overlooked a picturesque scene.
 The conference table ran the length of this massive room.
 Over 20 leather clad chairs were just waiting for us to occupy them.